pts/dosmc/README.txt

 * For .com output, the theoretical minimum is 1 byte (`ret' instruction), and dosmc produces it for examples/exit0.c and examples/empty_start.c.

-* For .exe output, the theoretical minimum is 24 bytes.
+* For .exe output, the theoretical minimum is 28 bytes, because DOSBox refuses to load an .exe (without an error message) if it's shorter than 28 bytes.
 The .exe header is 28 bytes, but the last 4 bytes are not used if there aren't any relocations.
 The shortest 8086 code to exit (for .exe files) is 5 bytes, so the minimum is 29 bytes, and dosmc produces it for examples/exit0.c, examples/exit42.c and examples/empty_start.c.
-It's possible to iput the 5 bytes of code to the middle of the 24-byte .exe header, but dosmc doesn't do that.
+It's possible to put the 5 bytes of code to the middle of the 28-byte .exe header at the expense of using 317 KiB of conventional memory, but dosmc doesn't waste that much.

 Notes about maximum memory usage of DOS programs: